alpv95/planetPlotter/README.md

 # planetPlotter
-A interface library for the HP7470A plotter printer, specifically for plotting from ds9 `.ctr` files and `.svg`.
+An interface library for the HP7470A plotter printer, specifically for plotting from ds9 `.ctr` files and `.svg`.
 Commands are issued to the printer in HP-GL through a GPIB connection.

 ## Installation